-Use the map to guide you to each stop.
-The numbered pins on each page tell you what stop you should be at.
+Use the map and numbered pins to guide you to each stop.

-- Start at the Shipwreck Galleries, near the large anchor (pictured). - Walk onto the lawn outside the Shipwreck Galleries so you have a good view of the Esplanade Park (but don't actually go to the park). - 3 Start walking down Cliff Street, along the path on the left hand side. - 4 About halfway along Cliff Street, stop at the Samson Building. - Continue along Cliff Street until you reach the corner of High Street.
-Stop here where you can see the Round House. - If there is time, you can take a closer look at the Round House or the Tunnel. - Continue up Cliff Street.
-At the end, cross Phillimore Street and stop at the Weighbridge (small red building).
-Turn back to look at the building on the corner of Cliff and Phillimore Streets. - Take care when crossing the railway track and the roads and stand near a statue of a dog. - 9 Cross at the zebra crossing and continue down to the Western Australian Maritime Museum.
+- 1 Start at the Shipwreck Galleries, near the large anchor (pictured). - Walk onto the lawn outside the Shipwreck Galleries so you have a good view of the Esplanade Park (but don't actually go to the park). - Make your way over to the CAT bus stop and start walking down Cliff Street, along the path on the left hand side. - About halfway along Cliff Street, stop at a building with the name 'Samson' on a metal plaque. - Continue along Cliff Street until you reach the corner of High Street.
+Stop here where you can see the Round House. - 6 Cross the railway and walk through the Round House tunnel. - Walk back through the tunnel to Cliff Street.
+Continue up Cliff Street.
+At the end, cross Phillimore Street and look across to the Weighbridge (small red building).
+Turn back to look at the building on the corner of Cliff and Phillimore Streets. - 8 Continue along the pathway towards the railway track.
+Take care when crossing the railway track and the roads and walk up to a statue of a man and a dingo. - Cross at the zebra crossing and stop in front of a tall white building where you will see a tall statue of a man. - Walk down the centre path of the Museum carpark towards the Maritime Museum.
+Explore the outside of the building.